COVID in Germany: ICU staff pushed to their limits — and beyond | DW | 22.11.2021

 "We can't use them,” Alexandra explains, "because we don't have enough qualified staff.”
 And, she adds: "It's the same story throughout the ward and I can't see any sign that things are going to improve.
 It certainly doesn't bode well for the challenges that are coming our way.”

-So, while there are still plenty of ICU beds ready to go in Germany's hospitals,the crucial problem remains an acute lack of specialized staff.
-At the beginning of the pandemic, the Münster University Medical Center had a capacity of 135 IC beds.
-That figure has now fallen to 110 as highly-qualified nurses and caregivers turned their backs on their profession or went part-time.
+So, while there are still plenty of ICU beds ready to go in Germany's hospitals, the crucial problem remains an acute lack of specialized staff.
+At the beginning of the pandemic, the Münster University Medical Center had a capacity of 135 ICU beds.
+That figure has now fallen to 110 as highly-qualified nurses and caregivers burned out, stopped working or went part-time.

 She's also angry that nearly two years into the crisis, her profession still isn't getting the recognition and appreciation that it deserves: "There's a very strange and widespread perception of what intensive care is all about.
 And just for once, people really need to ask themselves: 'What kind of treatment do I want for myself when I find myself in here at the end of my life?'”